 To create the proxy pattern, we’ll create the protocol, TodoListProtocol, for both the todo list and the proxy.
 Let’s start with the protocol which defines the methods that are common to both the todo list and the proxy.
 As we can see, there’s methods to mark the list as complete, to search for tasks, to render the list, and so on.

 Notice how it implements both TodoListProtocol and Observable.
+The TodoListProtocol is implemented by providing an implementation for all its methods even when there is no explicit declaration that the protocol has been implemented.
 In the add method, we call notify which updates all the observers for this list.

 Finally, we’ll add the proxy for TodoList.
 The proxy authenticates each call to the underlying TodoList by checking whether the user trying to access the list is the owner or a collaborator.